210201sre/demos/week1/notes/maven.md

 There are also cloud/remote repositories that Maven can download the dependencies from.
 The default remote repository is `mvnrepository.com`.

 Maven organizes/represents projects as a Project Object Model.
+This is configured through an xml configuration file called `pom.xml`.
+That has all the key-value pairs that constitute the configuration for the project.

 ## Maven Lifecycle